theBlackBoxSociety/CodeCrashCourses/ProcessingTutorial1.md

 ![](images/processing/setup_draw.png)

-Usually one writes programs that use these two basic functions.
+Usually Processing sketches are structured upon these two core functions.
 For our goals, drawings or designs that will be plotted by pen plotters, that is not always necessary.
-It is however necessary for the export function (see 23 [Export](ProcessingTutorial3.md#export)) and therefore we will continue to use it.
+For the export function however it necessary to use setup and draw and therefore we will continue to use it.
+See 23 [Export](ProcessingTutorial3.md#export).

 With the `noLoop()` function you can interrupt the loop and with the `exit()` function you can stop the program yourself.